Chemical Bonding: Ionic and Covalent Bonds

 Types of Experiments

-- Bond length determination: The bond length between two atoms can be determined using X-ray crystallography or electron diffraction.
+- Bond length determination: X-ray crystallography or electron diffraction.

-- Bond strength determination: The bond strength between two atoms can be determined using mass spectrometry or NMR spectroscopy.
+- Bond strength determination: Mass spectrometry or NMR spectroscopy.

-- Bond type determination: The type of bond between two atoms can be determined using infrared spectroscopy, Raman spectroscopy, or UV-Vis spectroscopy.
+- Bond type determination: Infrared (IR) spectroscopy, Raman spectroscopy, or UV-Vis spectroscopy.

 Data Analysis